nwlucas/bindings-demo/README.md

 cd DOcrypt
 mv example.wrangler.toml wrangler.toml
 # edit the wrangler.toml with your cloudflare settings
+# to publish the production version
+wrangler publish
+# to publish the dev version which will give you a route (you can also use this for production for the purposes of this demo )
+wrangler publish -e env
+# copy the route to put in the .env file of the SvelteKit project clone below.

+# If you're installing everything in the same toplevel directory - return to that directory
 cd ..

 # To install this repo locally